Certified Home Inspectors In Santa Clarita– Why They May Not be Your Best Choice

 It’s important to realize that home inspection certifications for Santa Clarita home inspectors can come from just about anywhere, really.
 There are internet based courses just as there are classroom style courses.

-The internet based courses will take a student through a series of subjects and at the end of each subject, the student is expected to pass a few easy questions.
+The internet based courses will take a student through a series of subjects and after which, is expected to pass these easy questions.
 These classes can take an individual 10 to 40 hours or more to complete.

-As for the classroom home inspection certifications, the student will sit in a classroom with anywhere from 10 to 30 classmates.
-The class is taught by one instructor, however, the class may employ the services or different specialists to speak on specific topics such as HVAC, or electrical issues.
+Classroom courses are taught by one instructor.
+Classes may employ the services or different specialists to speak on specific topics such as HVAC, or electrical issues.
 These classes are generally about a week long, or 5 days with one final exam.

 With this in mind, one can deduce either training methods are designed to literally cram all this information into ones brain for one purpose, that is to pass everyone in a very short period of time with no means for retention.